a women pointing to text that says

 The short answer is YES, you can travel as an SLP-CF. The longer answer is that maybe it might be best to wait to travel.
 Let’s delve more into that here.

 One thing that almost all travel jobs have in common is that they are desperate for SLP help.
 Thus, they often have limited SLP resources, including SLPs available to train or supervise.
 It is not uncommon for you to be the only SLP on staff at a travel job.
-When travelers start an assignment they “hit the ground running”.
-Meaning, you start to see a full caseload fairly quickly.
+When travelers start an assignment, they “hit the ground running”.
+In other words, you start to see a full caseload fairly quickly.
 Usually, by the end of the first week of work, if not sooner.
 Building orientation is minimal.

 In travel therapy, things move quickly.
 Within a 1-3 week notice, you will pack up your stuff, find housing, move, unpack your stuff, learn to navigate in a new town, and start a new job.
 Repeat that cycle every 3-9 months and that’s the life of a travel SLP.
 Sounds busy, huh?